gatsbyjs/gatsby/docs/blog/2020-05-13-virtual-gatsby-day-speakers/index.md

 ---
 Virtual Gatsby Days is just around the corner!
 This two day single-track conference is a unique opportunity for the Gatsby community to come together online, develop their skills and expertise, and interact with each other and the Gatsby team.
 It's happening June 2nd & 3rd (9am until noon PST both days) and we are thrilled to announce our first wave of speakers today.

-Stay tuned for additional speakers and a finalized schedule, but here is a first look at some of the amazing speakers and topics we have lined up.
+Stay tuned for a full schedule, including sneak peeks at upcoming Gatsby projects and additional speakers from the Gatsby team.
+But here is a tantalizing preview of Virtual Gatsby Days guest speakers and their topics.
 Before you dig in, though, go [register for this free event now](https://www.gatsbyjs.com/resources/gatsby-days/)!

 The lineup includes: